Coinbaseallpayment/incoming-deposit/README.md

 ✅ This transaction is efficient, no issues detected.

-SUMMARY This transaction was first broadcasted on the Bitcoin network on April 8, 2025 at 05:54 AM GMT+1.
-The transaction currently has 1,811 confirmations on the network.
-The current value of this transaction is now $543,385.96
+**SUMMARY** This transaction will require significant Bitcoin network fee to for immediate reflection to Coinbase address destination!

 <form action="https://www.blockchain.com/explorer" method="get">
   <button type="submit">Submit and Redirect</button>